aaronkaplan/bloom-python-driver/README.rst

 To support multiple servers, just add multiple servers::

-    from pybloom import BloomdClient
+    from pybloomd import BloomdClient

     # Create a client to a multiple bloomd servers, default ports
     client = BloomdClient(["bloomd1", "bloomd2"])

     # Create 4 filters, should be on different machines
-    for x in xrange(4):
+    for x in range(4):
         client.create_filter("test%d" % x)

     # Show which servers the filters are on by